capnhowyoudo/Office365-Powershell-Scripts/README.md

 - PowerShell 7+
 - Windows PowerShell 5.1
 - Admin privileges (only if required by the script actions)

+> :information_source: You must first connect with one of the modules listed below before running any cmdlets or scripts.
+> 1. Connect-ExchangeOnline
+> 2. Connect-MgGraph -Scopes "User.ReadWrite.All","Group.ReadWrite.All"

 # :warning: High-level disclaimer